 - Receive a stipend that can be used to defray the cost of books during your first year of college

-- Receive three college credits that count toward your degree
+- Receive four college credits that count toward your degree

 - Get a head start by becoming an integral part of the scientific community on campus before the semester begins